 Warren Buffett was the guest of honor last night for the 25th anniversary dinner of the Economic Club of Washington, D.C.

-Google Inc. Executive Chairman Eric Schmidt, MicroStrategy Inc. (MSTR) CEO Michael Saylor, and BET Networks CEO Debra Lee were among the 1,600 at the Washington Marriott Wardman Park hotel.
+Google Inc. Executive Chairman Eric Schmidt, MicroStrategy Inc. (MSTR:US) CEO Michael Saylor, and BET Networks CEO Debra Lee were among the 1,600 at the Washington Marriott Wardman Park hotel.

 Rubenstein at one point asked the 81-year-old Buffett about his likely successor.

 “You’re not on the short list, David,” Buffett deadpanned.